saikinsklims/todo-list-simple/README.md

-# ToDo App
+# Todo App / Web Engineering 1 / 2021
-This App was by following developers
+This App was developed by following developers:
 - Klims Saikins
 - Chris Linvers